c-rutter/imabc/README.md

   - Determine where we should place warnings vs errors vs simple prints
   - Clean code and better name conventions
   - Document code
-  - Save results during main loop as we go
   - Allow for continuing runs
-      - straight restart
       - target modification
       - parameter modification
-  - Helper functions for proper saving and reading in of prior and target objects as well as previous results (this will help both with continuing runs and with saving results during the main loop)
   - Allow for fixed vs calibrated parameters - This can be avoided if desired by having all fixed parameter values just be properly defined within the target\_fun by the user.